MacJ13/rock-paper-scissors-game/README.md

 # Rock Paper scissors game
-this is simple game which created to check and practice new tools and concepts of JavaScript
+this is simple program based on 'Rock, paper, scissors' game which created to check and practice newly learned tools and concepts of JavaScript (variables, strings, functions, conditional statements, and simple and complex operators)